konradotto/dit355-documentation/ProjectManagementReport/Sprint meetings and PO meetings/Sprint2Planning2019-11-20.md

 #### Sprint planning for sprint 2
 * Come up with clear milestones for the sprint.
 * Change the data area so all data is from a circle around gothenburg area.
-* Åipe and filter pipe and filer pipe and filter (black & yellow melody ) - style.
+* Pipe and filter pipe and filer pipe and filter (black & yellow melody ) - style.
 * Add more publisher.
 * Implement which type of travel method used.
 * Filter for time information.